kazaniorek/Web-Car-Recommender-App/README.md

 ---

-This project was developed as part of my BSc Final project and MSc Artificial Intelligence coursework and showcases full-stack integration of machine learning and web technologies.
+This project was developed as part of my BSc Final Project and MSc Artificial Intelligence coursework and showcases full-stack integration of machine learning and web technologies.